lmfarley10/analytics-ai/generative-ai-multi-agent-oda/provision-agent-23ai/provision-agent-23ai.md

 6. Ensure that your Policy is properly defined - as follows.

     ![Policy Details](images/policy_details.png)

+    **Assuming genaiagentgd is name of dynamic group**
+    ```
+    allow dynamic-group genaiagentdg to read database-tools-family in compartment <compartment-name>
+    allow group Administrators to manage genai-agent-family in tenancy <tenancy-name>
+    allow group Administrators to manage object-family in compartment <compartment-name>
+    allow dynamic-group genaiagentdg to read secret-bundle in compartment <compartment-name>
+    ```

     **Note** If you are using a non-default identity domain - then instead of of just supplying the dynamic group name, you need to provide domain-name/group-name in the policy statements.